churst12/coral-classifier/README.md

 This file is used to download the observations from a csv retrieved from iNaturalist.
 The input csv must be from iNaturalist since it reads and downloads based on the iNaturalist csv format.

+### organize_files.py

+This file is used to convert the species folders to genus/species folders.

 ### results

 This folder is the output for app3load.py